 Let the Onions Turn Translucent

 As you cook them, the onions will start to soften and turn translucent.
-The reason sweet onions are used is because they have a higher sugar content and it's the sugar that's actually turning brown.
-Ordinary yellow onions have some, but not as much, sugar in them, and you can certainly caramelize them as well.Continue to 5 of 7 below.
+The reason sweet onions are used is that they have a higher sugar content and it's the sugar that's actually turning brown.
+Ordinary yellow onions have some–but not as much–sugar in them and you can certainly caramelize them as well.Continue to 5 of 7 below.

 05 of 07